 The Australian Nuclear Medicine Traceability Program (ANMTP) assists practices administering nuclear medicine-based radionuclides to achieve regulatory compliance by providing measurement traceability to the Australian Standard.
 The program was developed in response to the need for radionuclide metrology within nuclear medicine practices, expressed by the Australian and New Zealand Society of Nuclear Medicine (ANZSNM).

-Registrations have now closed for the 2022 Australian Nuclear Medicine Traceability Program.
+Registrations are now closed for the 2023 Australian Nuclear Medicine Traceability Program.

 - Improved patient outcomes through reliable dose administration for safe and effective diagnosis and treatment